karlburgdorf/youtube-url-cleaner/README.md

 2. When a YouTube URL is detected in your clipboard, it automatically removes tracking parameters
 3. The cleaned URL replaces the original in your clipboard
 4. You can toggle the extension on/off using the popup interface
+5. There are no notifications, although the code contains some disabled functionality for this.

 ## 🛠️ Technical Details